INTRODUCTION TO SIKHISM

 Sikhs believe that God can’t be understood properly by human beings, but he can be experienced through love, worship, and contemplation.
 They look for God both inside themselves and in the world around them to help themselves achieve liberation and union with God.

-When a Sikh wants to see God, they look both at the created world and into their own heart and soul.
-Their aim is to see the divine order that God has given to everything and through it to understand the nature of God.
-Most human beings can’t see the true reality of God because they are blinded by their own self-centred pride (haumain) and concern for physical things; however, Sikhs believe that God is inside every person, no matter how wicked they appear, and thus, everyone is capable of change.
+When a Sikh seeks God, they look both at the created world and deep into their own heart and soul.
+Their aim is to recognise the divine order God has woven into everything — and through that recognition, to understand God’s nature.
+Most human beings struggle to see this true reality because their own self-centred pride (haumain) and attachment to physical things cloud their vision.
+Nevertheless, Sikhs believe that God dwells inside every person, no matter how flawed they may appear, which means everyone is capable of change.

 “Just as fragrance is in the flower, and reflection is in the mirror, in just the same way, God is within you.”